 8. Porridge Beans and Recipe.

 The last on this list would be… beans porridge?
-Well, Usually, it is porridge beans and plantain – all cooked, but in my case I decided to fry the plantain.
+Well, Usually, it is porridge beans and plantain – all cooked, but in my case I fried the plantain.

-There are just about 5 different beans recipes that I know but this happens to take the cake.
+There are just about 5 different beans recipes I know but this takes the cake.
 The average Nigerian person eats beans like once in a week, the exception being when you live in Ogun state and probably a copper, you will eat beans and bread every morning 😀 Please here is one of the Nigerian dishes – porridge yam.

 I really think there are hundreds of other delicious Nigerian dishes that would make this list if my three years old son is reading this, he would be like “No mummy, Indomie should be number 1” lol.